 Getting a mortgage is a big decision – and it pays to shop around!
 Keep shopping until you find a lender with competitive rates who also understands your goals.
 Don’t get pressured into taking on a bigger loan than you’re comfortable with – work with a lender who explains what you’re really signing up for.

 It’s easy to start your home buying journey – answer a few questions to get instantly matched with a lender who works in your area.

 Deciding the right amount to offer a seller can be stressful if you aren’t familiar with the local market.
 Your agent can help you determine the right amount to offer in order to win your dream home, without overspending.
 They’ll also negotiate with the listing agent on your behalf to ensure you receive a fair deal.

 After inspection, your agent will also work with you to determine how to negotiate repairs or costs with the seller.

 If you’re ready to start looking for your new home in the great state of Texas, get connected with a full-service Clever Partner Agent.
-Clever has agents in every major U.S. city who will provide you with on-demand showings, to ensure you view homes quickly, In addition, Partner Agents can offer you a $1k buyer rebate to assist with closing costs.
+Clever has agents in every major U.S. city who will provide you with on-demand showings, to ensure you view homes quickly.

 You can get started by filling out this online form and a Clever representative will be in touch to connect you with your local full-service agent.